smsglobal/smsglobal-dotnet/README.md

 var response = await client.SMS.SMSGetOptOuts(filter);
 ```
 The response object will contain all the opted number objects.

-More info for this end point can be found here.
-[GET /v2/opt-outs](http://api.smsglobal.com/v2/doc#get--v2-opt-outs)

 ### Opt Out Number